uholeschak/ediabaslib/docs/GlobalSettings.md

   * _Double click required for app exit_: A double click on the back button is required to exit the app.
 * _Broadcast_ options:
   * _Send data broadcasts_: Data is broadcasted to other apps (see [Broadcasts](Page_specification.md#broadcasts)).
+* _CPU usage_ options:
+  * _Check cpu usage at start_: Check CPU usage at program startup.
+This requires some time.
+I high CPU use could cause communication problems.
+* _Check ECU files_ options:
+  * _Check ECU files at startup_: Check if all ECU files are present and have the correct size.
+This is time consuming.
+If you are are sure the ECU files will not get damaged you could disable this option.
 * _Storage media_ options:
   * _Default or storage location_: If the default storage media for the ECU files is not appropriate, a different media could be selected here.
   The application storage directory on the media will be always fixed to _de.holeschak.bmw_deep_obd_.
 * _Debug_ options:
   * _Collect debug information for trace files_: More data is collected while reading vehicle information to improve trace files.
+  * _Bluetooth HCI snoop log file_: Current Bluetooth HCI snoop log file name.
+You could enable HCI snoop logging with the button _Configure snoop log_.

 ![Global settings](GlobalSettings_AppGlobalSettingsSmall.png)